jjhk-coag/jjhk-coag/README.md

 -  I am currently working on my group engineering project (AI use in games / game that changes difficulty level depending on player's emotions).
 -  I am learning Japanese and expanding my programming skills.
--  I am working as baccalaureate tutor in: Math, Physics, Computer Science and English
+-  I am working as baccalaureate (matura exam) tutor in: Math, Physics, Computer Science and English

 <!--
 **KubeNaxe/KubeNaxe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.